 Final thoughts

-The importance of macroeconomics cannot be understated.
+The importance of macroeconomics cannot be overstated.
 Certain announcements concerning macroeconomic factors can cause sudden price movements, while others may initiate long-term trends.
 Regardless of the situation, staying informed about the impact of various factors on the economy is a crucial aspect of investing.

 Visit the eToro Academy to discover the impact of macroeconomics on asset prices.